-One of the things that we have trouble understanding is, did our narcissistic ex ever love us?
+One of the things that we have the most trouble understanding is, “Did our narcissistic ex ever love us?”
 It’s hard to reconcile that someone could have loved us and yet treated us as they did.

-In PART I of this series on narcissists and love, I discussed how some narcissists can feel love, however, their definition is different from the definition that most of us have.
+Some narcissists can fall in love, however, their definition is different from the definition that most of us have.
 It does not include things such as the mutual caring, compassion, support, honest communication and the provision of emotional and physical needs.

-As odd as that may sound, an understanding of this is the first step toward recognizing that you are not crazy and even toward letting go and moving on.
+As odd as that may sound, an understanding of this can be one of the first steps toward recognizing that you are not crazy and even toward letting go and moving on.

 The narcissist you were with may have actually expressed what looked like love and it may have felt like love as they expressed it to you, however, he or she often treated you in an unloving manner as well.
 It can be maddening trying to figure out how those two can both be possible.

-But if some narcissists can actually feel love, why does it look so much different from your definition of it?
-Below, I’ll explore eight major questions on narcissists and love to help explain what is happening in the mind of the narcissist when he or she falls in love.
+But if some narcissists can actually feel love, why does it look so much different from our definition of it?
+Below, I’ll explore ten major questions on narcissists and love to help explain what is happening from their perspective.
+These questions concern ideas such as devaluation, new supply, narcissists vs. sociopaths and others.

 If by love you mean healthy, mature love, then no. The love bestowed by narcissists will be extremely passionate and idealized, yet immature and always conditional, as explained more below.